MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-asa-01.md

   * <a href="https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html" target="_blank">Unity Hub</a> with Unity 2020 / 2019 LTS installed and the iOS Build Support module added

 > [!Important]
-> This tutorial series supports Unity 2020 LTS(currently 2020.3.x) if you are using Open XR or Windows XR Plugin and also Unity 2019 LTS (currently 2019.4.x) if you are using Legacy WSA or Windows XR Plugin.
+> This tutorial series supports Unity 2020 LTS(currently 2020.3.x) if you are using Open XR or Windows XR Plugin and also Unity 2019 LTS (currently 2019.4.x) if you are using Legacy WSA.
 This supersedes any Unity version requirements stated in the prerequisites linked above.

 > [!div class="nextstepaction"]
 > [Next Tutorial: 2.
 Getting started with Azure Spatial Anchors](mr-learning-asa-02.md)